EBISPOT/hancestro/src/ontology/README-editors.md

 These notes are for the EDITORS of hancestro

-This project was created using the [ontology starter kit](https://github.com/cmungall/ontology-starter-kit).
+This project was created using the [ODK - Ontology Development Kit](https://github.com/INCATools/ontology-development-kit).
 See the site for details.

-For more details on ontology management, please see the [OBO tutorial](https://github.com/jamesaoverton/obo-tutorial) or the [Gene Ontology Editors Tutorial](go-protege-tutorial.readthedocs.io)
+For more details on ontology management, please see the [HOW-TO guides on our website](https://ebispot.github.io/hancestro/odk-workflows/), as well as the [OBO tutorial](https://github.com/jamesaoverton/obo-tutorial) or the [Gene Ontology Editors Tutorial](go-protege-tutorial.readthedocs.io)

 ## Editors Version